All seating is general admission on the grassy land.

 4. Security will keep the waiting lines to one edge of the pathway to allow access for working vehicles and crew.

-5. The Music Meadow opens at noon on Thursday, and at 10:00 AM on Friday, Saturday, and Sunday.
+5. The Music Meadow opens at noon on Thursday, 10:00 AM on Friday, and at 8:00 AM on Saturday, and Sunday.
 At that time people will be allowed in, a few at a time, from both lines.
 Please walk, don’t run.

 6. If you bring a ground cover that will take up more than is adequate for four people, our security crew will help you fold it to an appropriate size.
 If you bring chairs unreasonably taller than the ones around you, you may be asked to place them in the side areas.
 Please do not move other people’s gear.
 If you think someone is taking too much room, contact the security people in the Music Meadow.